SirM2z/my-stars/Awesome.md

 - [face-api.js](https://github.com/justadudewhohacks/face-api.js) - JavaScript API for face detection and face recognition in the browser with tensorflow.js
 - [js-xlsx](https://github.com/SheetJS/js-xlsx) - 📗 SheetJS Community Edition -- Spreadsheet Parser and Writer https://sheetjs.com/
 - [RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 万物皆可 RSS https://docs.rsshub.app
+- [nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development http://nodemon.io/

 ## Go工具
 - [go-tools](https://github.com/Finb/go-tools) - tool of Bark.(Bark is an iOS App which allows you to push customed notifications to your iPhone)
 - [mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally-trusted development certificates with any names you'd like.